mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 TODO: Photo of wires

+## I don't want your life story &mdash; just show me the rack

+If you want to skip the explanations and jump to my rack, click below.

 ## But I'm not a server rack guy

 I had never considered buying a rack.
 I didn't think I was that seriously into homelab.
 I had some components, but there was just a VM server here, a data server there.
 A few switches scattered around.